birm/python_auth_proxy/README.md

 The API_HOST is an enviroment variable which can be passed as a .env if needed.
 This defaults to localhost:8000.

+The REDIRECT_URL is used to generate redirect messages, and should be something like "http://special-server.com/login.html"

 I've added a Dockerfile for convenience, but this may have unintended consequences, as each worker in a k8s environment may generate different keys.
 Configure carefully.

 Using a python virtualenv is probably fine.